TheNullSeeker/rail_navigator/README.md

 ## Contributing

 Contributions are welcome!
 If you find any issues or have suggestions for improvements, please open an issue or submit a pull request.

-## License

-`rail_navigator` is licensed under the MIT License.
-See [LICENSE](LICENSE) for more details.

----

-This `README.md` file provides a thorough guide to using and configuring the `rail_navigator` package.
-It includes installation instructions, usage examples, configuration options, and a guide for contributing.
-You can enhance the documentation by adding relevant screenshots to visually demonstrate the package's capabilities.